Native Ukrainian National Faith: Organisations

 The early church of the Native Ukrainian National Faith was founded by Lev Sylenko in 1966, in the United States, among the Ukrainian diaspora.
 The first congregation was established in Chicago, and later congregations were founded in Canada, England, Germany, Australia and New Zealand.
-The headquarters of the church were set at the Temple of Oryana, located in Spring Glen, New York, in the region of the Catskill Mountains.
+The headquarters of the church were set at the Temple of Oriiana, located in Spring Glen, New York, in the region of the Catskill Mountains.
 The Sylenkoite movement was introduced in Ukraine in the early 1990s.
 The first congregation was registered by the government in Kyiv in 1991, less than a month after the collapse of the Soviet Union.
 By the end of the decade the number of registered communities had grown to fifty and other tens were active throughout the country without formal registration.
 The movement also spread to Russia and Belarus.

 During the 1980s, Sylenkoism split into at least four major branches, and many other communities led by several individual tatos, or male spiritual leaders.
 The contemporary four distinct Sylenkoite churches, which administer more than one hundred congregations spread throughout Ukraine, are: the "Association of Sons and Daughters of the Native Ukrainian National Faith" (OSID RUNVira), the "Association of Sons and Daughters of Ukraine of the Native Ukrainian National Faith" (OSIDU RUNVira), Volodymyr Chornyi's Lviv-based "western branch" of OSIDU RUNVira, and the "Union of Native Ukrainian Faith" (SRUV).

 OSIDU RUNVira

 Among Sylenkoite organisations, the "Associations of Sons and Daughters of Ukraine of the Native Ukrainian National Faith" (ОСІДУ РУНВіра, OSIDU RUNVira) is that which has maintained direct relationship with Sylenko, fully accepting him as prophet.
 As of the mid-2000s the leader of the organisation was Bohdan Savchenko.
-The OSIDU Sylenkoites consider themselves a transformed and completed Rodnovery, focusing on the monotheistic belief in the impersonal Dazhbog, the energy of the cosmos.
+The OSIDU Sylenkoites consider themselves a transformed and completed Rodnovery, focusing on the monotheistic belief in the impersonal Dazhboh, the energy of the cosmos.

 Members of OSIDU RUNVira practise a weekly Holy Hour of Self-Reflection, which includes readings from the Maha Vira, sermons, commentaries, ancestor worship, prayers and hymns, and ends with the singing of Ukraine's national anthem.
-Liturgical elements for the ceremony include the symbol of Dazhbog, a jar with water from a holy river, a box containing soil from a holy ground, two candles, wheat ears, flowers (poppies and cornflowers), a sviadana, copies of the Maha Vira and the Sacred Book of Rituals, and a portrait of Lev Sylenko.
+Liturgical elements for the ceremony include the symbol of Dazhboh, a jar with water from a holy river, a box containing soil from a holy ground, two candles, wheat ears, flowers (poppies and cornflowers), a sviadana, copies of the Maha Vira and the Sacred Book of Rituals, and a portrait of Lev Sylenko.
 OSIDU Sylenkoites are open to the celebration of holidays together with non-Sylenkoite Rodnovers, with traditional folk singing, bonfire jumping, circle and spiral dancing, burning or drowning the effigies of the deities Kupalo and Marena, and meeting the Sun's first rays the next morning.
 Some OSIDU Sylenkoite congregations also organise projects for the wider public; a community in Kharkiv, for instance, creates rai-sady ("paradise-gardens") and organises a regular festival dedicated to ecology and spirituality.